We are so happy you're here! Whether you're a long-time member or visiting for the first time, we invite you to join us for worship on Sundays.

-Nursery is provided for infants and toddlers (up to 3 years old) during our worship services.
-We have an infant room and a toddler room so your children can play in an age-appropriate setting.
-Care is provided by approved church members who create a safe and healthy environment for the children while you participate in our worship services.
-A private nursing room is available for use, and is located in the infant nursery.
+Nursery is available for infants and toddlers (up to age 3) during our worship services.
+Caring, approved church members provide a safe and nurturing environment so you can participate in worship with peace of mind.
+A private nursing room is also available within the infant nursery for your convenience.

 FAQs